Skip to main content

 • To represent a legal entity in the data space, an associated business partner number (BPNL) is required.

-• The deployment and use of at least one connector (e.g., EDC) per legal entity for data exchange is mandatory.
+• The deployment and use of at least one connector (e.g., EDC) per company (i.e. legal entity) for data exchange is mandatory.

 • The connector negotiates data usage between endpoints (data plane) by synchronizing access and usage policies between data providers and data consumers.